JumpKingPlus/JumpKingPlus/README.md

 > [!WARNING]
-> Since 24th of February 2024, **JumpKingPlus has officially retired** in favor of the official Steam Workshop now available on Steam.
+> Since 24th of February 2024, **JumpKingPlus has officially retired** in favor of the [official Steam Workshop now available on Steam](https://steamcommunity.com/app/1061090/workshop/).
 Any of the releases won't work anymore since Jump King now runs at 64-bit by default and JumpKingPlus is based off of the 32-bit build of the game.
+If you are looking to have the "JumpKingPlus experience" back in Jump King, most of the mods present in JumpKingPlus have been ported already and are available in the [JumpKingPlus' Steam collection](https://steamcommunity.com/sharedfiles/filedetails/?id=3140157155).
 Read more in the [**blog post**](https://jumpkingplus.github.io/the-good-ending/).

 # JumpKingPlus <img href="https://JumpKingPlus.github.io/" src ="https://raw.githubusercontent.com/JumpKingPlus/JumpKingPlus.github.io/www/images/jkpluslogo.png" width="80px" alt="jkplus logo" align ="right">
 *An enhanced version of Jump King.* :sparkles: